AMAAI-Lab/MidiCaps/README.md

 <a href="https://huggingface.co/datasets/amaai-lab/MidiCaps">Dataset</a>
 </div>
 </p>
-We introduce the first curated large-scale open dataset of MIDI-caption pairs: MidiCaps.
 In this repository, we provide the pipeline to extract a comprehensive set of music-specific features extracted from MIDI files.
 These features succinctly characterize the musical content, encompassing tempo, chord progression, time signature, instrument presence, genre, and mood.
+Consecutively we provide the script to generate captions from unseen MIDI files.

 ## Installation Guide
 ```bash